fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

     dvc add raw_data
     ```

-    Next, run the following commands to track changes in Git and DVC.
+    Next, run the following commands to track changes in Git.
 For example, we add a commit message `Add raw data version 1`.
 Please make sure to add a good commit message for clarity.

     ```bash
     git add raw_data.dvc .dvc
-    git commit -m "Add raw data version 1" dvc commit
+    git commit -m "Add raw data version 1"
     ```

     Push both the data and new git branch to the remote